EmilErasmus/EmilErasmus/README.md

 - 🌱 I’m currently learning the React framework.

-- 🎸 Outside of the tech world I enjoy playing music (my instruments are guitar, drums and flute), working out and spending time in nature.
+- 🎸 Outside of the tech world I enjoy playing music, working out and spending time in nature.

 ### How to reach me: